Thermal ceramic storage

 💧 Water Delivery (60–72°C)

 Water temperatures consistently reach ~60–72°C per cycle — sufficient for sanitation and domestic hot water.
-Demonstrated output: ~300 L/day from a 12 kWh / 100 L unit.
+Demonstrated output: ~300 L/day from a 12 kWh / 100 L unit (usage dependent).

 ♨️ Hot-Water Retention (Multi‑day)

-With the insulated 1,000°C thermal core, the 12 kWh / 100 L unit can retain useful hot water for up to ~5 days after a full charge.
+With the insulated 1,000°C thermal core, the 12 kWh / 100 L unit can retain useful hot water for up to ~5 days after a full charge (site and draw profile dependent).

 🧱 Insulation Performance